ACS Member News: Week of October 7, 2019

 ACS Western New York Chapter Leader Frank Housh successfully defended his client in a trial; his client was found not guilty.

-ACS Chicago Lawyer Chapter Co-Chair Daniel Cotter wrote an article in The Chicago Daily Law Bulletin discussing Trump nominee Steven Menashi for the 2nd U.S. Circuit Court of Appeals in New York.
+ACS Chicago Lawyer Chapter Co-Chair Daniel Cotter wrote an article in The Chicago Daily Law Bulletin discussing Trump nominee Steven Menashi for the U.S. Circuit Court of Appeals for the Second Circuit.

 ACS Vice President of Strategic Engagement Jill Dash and ACS Member Kelsi Corkran were mentioned in a Quartz article discussing Belva Lockwood’s impact on the legal field.